-Our primary cash needs are for working capital (essentially inventory requirements), capital expenditures and our growth initiatives.
-As discussed below, our capital expenditure program for fiscal 2011 is \$20.0 million, which is greater than fiscal 2010 primarily due to the opening of 15 to 16 DestinationXL stores as well as the upgrading of our e-commerce sites to a multi-brand format.
+Our primary sources of liquidity are cash generated from operations and availability under our credit facility, as amended, with Bank of America, N.A ("Credit Facility").
+Our current cash needs are primarily for working capital (essentially inventory requirements), capital expenditures and growth initiatives.
+As discussed below, our capital expenditures for fiscal 2012 are expected to be \$35.0 million, primarily related to the planned opening of 35 new DestinationXL stores and information technology projects.

-We currently believe that our existing cash generated by operations together with our availability under our credit facility will be sufficient within current forecasts for us to meet our foreseeable liquidity requirements and capital needs to support our DestinationXL expansion and growth plans.
-For the first six months of fiscal 2011, free cash flow, which we define as cash flow from operating activities, less capital expenditures and discretionary store asset acquisitions, if any, improved by \$4.4 million to \$13.4 million from \$9.0 million for the first six months of fiscal 2010.
+We currently believe that our existing cash generated by operations together with our availability under our credit facility will be sufficient within current forecasts for us to meet our foreseeable liquidity requirements.
+For the first six months of fiscal 2012, free cash flow, which we define as cash flow from operating activities, less capital expenditures and discretionary store asset acquisitions, if any, decreased by \$14.1 million to \$(0.7) million from \$13.4 million for the first six months of fiscal 2011.
+This decrease in free cash flow was principally due to the increase in capital expenditures of \$6.7 million related to the new store openings, \$3.9 million of occupancy and SG&A expenses related to our DXL growth initiatives and a prepayment penalty included in our discontinued operations of approximately \$1.1 million.
 See "Presentation of Non-GAAP Measure" above regarding non-GAAP free cash flow.
-The improvement in free cash flow of \$4.4 million in the first six months of fiscal 2011 was due to improved operating income and the timing of working capital.

-In addition to cash flow from operations, our other primary source of working capital is our credit facility, which we amended and restated with Bank of America, N.A. (the "Credit Facility") during the fourth quarter of fiscal 2010.
 The Credit Facility provides for a maximum committed borrowing of \$75 million, which, pursuant to an accordion feature, may be increased to \$125 million upon our request and the agreement of the lender(s) participating in the increase.
 The Credit Facility includes a sublimit of \$20 million for commercial and standby letters of credit and a sublimit of up to \$15 million for Swingline Loans.
 The maturity date of the Credit Facility is November 10, 2014.
 Our Credit Facility is described in more detail in Note 2 to the Notes to the Consolidated Financial Statements.

-We had no borrowings outstanding under the Credit Facility at July 30, 2011.
-Outstanding standby letters of credit were \$2.3 million and outstanding documentary letters of credit were \$9.2 million.
-The average monthly borrowing outstanding under this facility during the first six months of fiscal 2011 was less than \$25,000, resulting in an average unused excess availability of approximately \$65.4 million.
-Unused excess availability at July 30, 2011 was \$63.6 million.
+We had no borrowings outstanding under the Credit Facility at July 28, 2012.
+Outstanding standby letters of credit were \$2.3 million and outstanding documentary letters of credit were \$3.2 million.
+The average monthly borrowing outstanding under this facility during the first six months of fiscal 2012 was less than \$160,000, resulting in an average unused excess availability of approximately \$69.5 million.
+Unused excess availability at July 28, 2012 was \$69.5 million.
 Our obligations under the Credit Facility are secured by a lien on all of our assets.
 The facility contains no financial covenants.